Visiting Pearl Harbor: Attractions, Tips & Tours

 USS Bowfin Submarine Museum and Park

-A visit to the USS Arizona Memorial can be combined with one to the USS Bowfin Submarine Museum and Park.
-The USS "Bowfin" was a submarine built during the Second World War and later restored by a private organization, the Pacific Fleet Submarine Memorial Association.
-This association also maintains the park as a memorial to the 52 U.S. submarines sunk during the war and their 3505 dead sailors and officers.
+The USS Bowfin was a submarine built during the Second World War and later restored by a private organization, the Pacific Fleet Submarine Memorial Association.
+This association also maintains the park as a memorial to the 52 U.S. submarines and their crew, sunk during the war.

-Also in the collection is the Kaiton, a World War II Japanese suicide manned torpedo.
-A variety of torpedos and the conning tower of another historic submarine complete the exterior collection.
-In the USS Bowfin Museum building, there are artifacts and models which trace the history of U.S. Navy submarines and submarines in general.
+In the USS Bowfin Museum building, which covers all aspects of submarine history, there are artifacts and models that trace the history of U.S. Navy submarines and submarines in general.